Programme of Study

-Along with your core qualification, your Programme of Study will include other mandatory elements that are important in getting you work ready, developing your wider skills and preparing you for your career
+Our programme of study is made up of a number of component all requiring equal commitment and are important in getting you work ready, developing your wider skills and preparing you for your career

 The Programme of Study will include:

-- Core qualification e.g. a BTEC, vocational course or A-levels
+- Core qualification e.g. a BTEC, technical course or A Levels

 - English and maths (depending on prior qualifications)